 Today’s post on how to clean your blender in 2 minutes or less is a tip that, while not quite revolutionary, might just change your life for the better.
-Using this tip has definitely improved mine!
+Using this kitchen pro tip has definitely improved mine!

 You see many of us who are trying to eat healthier count on our blenders daily.
 Whether our blender is of the department store variety or a more durable, powerful, and efficient high-speed blender like a Vitamix, Blendtec, OmniBlend, or Ninja, we need it to be ready for us when the mood hits for a green smoothie or a chocolate milkshake, or any other recipe that requires use of a blender.
 And after we use our blenders to create these recipes, we don’t want to spend lots of time cleaning our blenders, before they’ll be at the ready for our next blending endeavor, right?